 The first half of the river is Class 3 and you’ll feel the adrenaline rush through your body as you paddle through quick and long rapids.
-They were really fun but nothing super crazy which is why this river is so good for first time rafters or little kids.
+They were really fun but nothing super crazy which is why this river is so good for first time rafters or kids.

 Second Half of the Rafting

 This part of the Rio Balsa rafting tour was more like floating down calm sections of the river and I noticed that the scenery changed once we finished the Class 3 rapids.
 It was definitely a lot more “jungley” and we couldn’t see the farms or roads anymore.
-We also saw more birds at this section, we saw some herons and egrets.
+We also saw more birds at this section, like herons and egrets.
 We even saw a sloth in the trees along the river!

 Here’s a short video of the Balsa River rafting tour from La Fortuna.
-It was a lot of fun and it was pretty easy rafting.
+It was a lot of fun and it was easy rafting.

 Lunch and Sugar Cane

-Jacamar Naturalist Tours also includes lunch and a short sugar cane presentation in their tour.
+This tour also includes lunch and a short sugar cane presentation in their tour.
 You’ll have a traditional Costa Rica lunch on their property and they will show you how they process sugar cane.
 You’ll also get to try your hand at making sugar cane juice and sampling it.

 La Fortuna Rafting Tour Discount

 We have a 7% discount for the Balsa River rafting tour, click the link to get it!